PlanetJames/AI-in-astronomy/README.md

 - _Foreword to the Focus Issue on Machine Learning in Astronomy and Astrophysics_ https://arxiv.org/abs/1906.08349 (See Tables 1 & 2, plus Section 3 for examples of Emerging, Progressing, and Established uses of ML in various sub-fields)
 - _Astronomia ex machina: a history, primer, and outlook on neural networks in astronomy_ https://arxiv.org/abs/2211.03796

+### Simulation-based inference (SBI)

+Replacing full, complex simulators with a technique more suitable for statistical inference.
+From Cranmer+2020 (see below): "_The source of the challenge is that the probability density (or likelihood) for a given observation — an essential ingredient for both frequentist and Bayesian inference methods — is typically intractable. [...]
+The problem setting of statistical inference under intractable likelihoods has been dubbed likelihood-free inference — although it is a bit of a misnomer as typically one attempts to estimate the intractable likelihood, so we feel the term simulation-based inference is more apt._" Two common traditional approaches are density estimation and approximate Bayesian computation (ABC), though SBI has now expanded into probabilistic models with neural networks and active learning.
+- Introduction and papers using SBI: https://simulation-based-inference.org/
+  - See especially Cranmer+2020, _The frontier of simulation-based inference_: https://www.pnas.org/doi/full/10.1073/pnas.1912789117
+- Tutorial "aimed at scientists with a bit of a stats background, but without machine learning experience": https://astroautomata.com/blog/simulation-based-inference/
+- Example PyTorch package for Python: https://github.com/sbi-dev/sbi

 ### Example usage